top of page

 Mearns & Thorne

 Person-centred therapy is based on the understanding that humans are hardwired to move towards what we need in life.
-However, we can often receive messages from all angles of culture that particular needs or feelings are not acceptable.
+However, we can often receive messages from all angles of culture that particular needs or feelings are not/less acceptable.
 We can then take on these messages and find it difficult to accept these parts of ourselves.
-As such, we can find ways to adapt ourselves and ignore or deny these needs or feelings, resulting in all sorts of forms of distress (e.g. anxiety, depression, shame, anger, low self-worth, discontentment).
-This means 'symptoms' and 'dis-eases' have wisdoms, they are telling us something important, for us to get curious about and attend to.
+As such, we can find ways to adapt ourselves and suppress these needs or feelings, resulting in all sorts of forms of distress (e.g. anxiety, depression, shame, anger, low self-worth, discontentment); to depress something is to push down on something.
+This is us doing super well to try and take care of ourselves, protect ourselves & survive in these structures the best way we know how.
+It also means 'dis-ease's and 'dis-order's have wisdoms, they are telling us something important - that something is not at ease, or not in the right order - and it is calling for our attention.

 A therapeutic relationship offers acceptance and appreciation of these needs and feelings; these different conditions can enable more awareness, acceptance and valuing of these in ourselves.
 When we are more fully able to understand and accept our needs and feelings, we can make choices about how to meet them - enabling us to 'be ourselves' in more fulfilling and less distressing ways.